Oakchris1955/rust-http-server/tutorial/src/http-protocol.md

 ### HTTP Methods

-There are many HTTP request methods, the most common of with are:
+There are many HTTP request methods, the most common of which are:

 - `GET`: Requests a representation of the specified resource
 - `HEAD`: Asks for a response identical to a GET request, but without the response body